Ukraine Freight And Logistics Market Size and Share

 Ukraine Freight And Logistics Market Analysis by Mordor Intelligence

-The Ukraine freight and logistics market stands at USD 15.14 billion in 2025 and is forecast to reach USD 16.23 billion by 2030, reflecting a 1.39% CAGR between 2025-2030.
+The Ukraine freight and logistics market size is estimated at USD 15.14 billion in 2025, and is expected to reach USD 16.23 billion by 2030, at a CAGR of 1.39% during the forecast period (2025-2030).
 Recovered volumes on rail corridors, the reopening of Black Sea lanes, and streamlined EU border procedures underpin this muted yet steady expansion.
 Freight flows are progressively shifting westward, driven by permit-free road access to the EU, while reconstruction outlays are lifting domestic haulage and warehousing demand.
 Stabilized war-risk insurance rates, supported by the Unity facility, continue to ease operating costs for shippers.
 Meanwhile, the government’s Great Construction program and EU-backed Solidarity Lanes are anchoring long-term investment in multimodal infrastructure.

 Key Report Takeaways